- AAS - Associate in Applied Science

 Two Years, Two Days, One Degree - The AHR Fast Track Program

-The industry needs personnel in all areas, including installation, servicing, and sales.
-According to job market research, there are between 15 and 25 jobs for every qualified technician nationwide.
+The industry needs personnel in all areas, including installation, servicing and sales.
+According to job market research, there are 15 to 25 jobs for every qualified technician nationwide.
 Starting salaries are between $11 and $15 per hour.
 However, with overtime and performance pay, several past graduates have reported making more than $40,000 their first year.
 This is a self-paced career, and earnings will rise rapidly with experience and knowledge.

 Employment choices among local or nationwide companies will be almost limitless: Johnson Controls, Piedmont Air Conditioning, Encompass, American Residential Services, Service Experts, Southern Piping, Triangle Refrigeration, Greater Raleigh Refrigeration, Johnstone Supply Company, Lincoln Properties, Fowler and Sons Refrigeration and many more.